Sell Side Due Diligence

 ANA will gather all key information with the business owner and evaluate the company’s documentation and auditing standards.
 ANA will provide insights into efficiently maintaining reporting systems.
 We use templates, tools and knowledge based on 20 years of mergers and acquisitions experience.

 ANA will document the organizational structure and technical skill sets of the team and provide an organizational chart.
 We will compare such structure with previous engagements and recommend hires, changes to the reporting structure, and outsourcing as appropriate.

-Moreover, typically ANA will sit on the seller’s side of the table in each and every meeting, interpreting complex due diligence questions to make them understandable to a business owner.
+Moreover, ANA will typically sit on the seller’s side of the table in each and every meeting, interpreting complex due diligence questions to make them understandable to a business owner.